GSA/digitalgov.gov/content/posts/2016-02-29-the-content-corner-facebook-expands-access-to-instant-articles.md

 Facebook launched [Instant Articles](https://developers.facebook.com/docs/instant-articles) as a way for a limited number of early partners to develop content in a more Facebook-friendly format.
 For example, Instant Articles load as much as 10 times faster than external links and allow for additional branding and rich media displays.
 If you are asking yourself the question of why you should be interested in Instant Articles, anything that can get your content in front of Facebook’s 1.5 billion plus users ten times faster is worth a serious discussion.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-450-screen-captures-of-CNN-Instant-Article-in-Feed-and-opened-within-Facebook.jpg" alt="Screen captures of CNN Instant Article in Feed and opened within Facebook" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-450-screen-captures-of-CNN-Instant-Article-in-Feed-and-opened-within-Facebook.jpg" alt="Screen captures of CNN Instant Article in Feed and opened within Facebook" >}}

 The format is also built on an open format utilizing HTML5 which helps ensure your content is as clean, responsive, and flexible as possible.
 I think the markup that is required by Instant Articles is a great way of reinforcing the importance of [structured content and content models](https://www.WHATEVER/event/open-and-structured-content-models-project-hands-on-workshop/) and keeps the sharing and reuse of our content front and center during the process.